Dominique Bourgoing: Doctor in the household

 Bourgoing's bed, and a bed for Gervais the surgeon were mentioned in an inventory of Sheffield Manor Lodge made in 1583.

 In March 1580, Mary wrote about her son's indigestion, saying she had discussed the illness with Bourgoing, and when she was a child about the same age, Lusgerie had treated her for the same.
 She advised that James VI eat confected nuts and nutmeg, and ivory worn on the stomach.
 Bourgoing noted that Suzanne Kirkcaldy (a daughter of William Kirkcaldy of Grange) acted as his servant or chamberer.
+Bourgoing also had an English servant named Ralph.

 Mary was arrested on 11 August 1586 while out riding and hunting with a crossbow near Chartley Castle with her secretaries Gilbert Curle and Claude Nau, Bastian Pagez, Bourgoing and others.
 They were surprised by armed soldiers who took them to Tixall.
 Bourgoing's Journal describes subsequent events.

 According to some accounts of Mary's death, Bourgoing persuaded Mary to drink some wine and eat a bit of bread before her execution.
+Mary wrote her last letter to Henry III of France on 8 February 1587 before her execution.
+She hoped Bourgoing would be able to tell her story.
+She asked Henry III to pay her servants and she sent him two precious stones that served as talismans against illness.

 In March 1587, Bourgoing and Andrew Melville wrote to Amias Paulet the keeper of the late queen's household at Fotheringhay about the return of money and conditions offered for their return to France.